ViktorFairuschin/vae/README.md

 # Variational Autoencoder

-Tensorflow implementation of dense variational autoencoder for MNIST dataset.
+This is a TensorFlow implementation of dense variational autoencoder for MNIST dataset.

 ### Background

 #### 1. Variational Inference

-In probabilistic modeling, one is often interested in inferring the posterior distribution p(z|x) of some latent variable z given the observations x
+In probabilistic modeling, one is often interested in inferring the posterior distribution p(z|x) of some latent variables z given the observations x

 ![equation](equations/dark_mode/1.svg#gh-dark-mode-only)
 ![equation](equations/light_mode/1.svg#gh-light-mode-only)